Back to recipes

 • 1½ tablespoons cornstarch

-• to taste sesame seeds (for garnish)
+• to taste sesame seeds and cooked rice for serving

 Instructions